Gauss Composition for P^1, and the universal Jacobian of the Hurwitz space of double covers: Properties of the pair , and defining equations for moduli substacks of

 \section{Properties of the pair $(C,M)$, and defining equations for moduli substacks of $\Jbar^{2,g,n}$}

 The following theorems provide a dictionary between geometric properties of a double covering pair $(C,M)$ and algebraic properties of the corresponding linear binary quadratic form.
+As a result of this dictionary, we will describe the generic double covering pairs in each $Q^{i,j,k}$ strata.
 Recall that the discriminant $\disc_p$ of a linear binary quadratic form was defined in \S\ref{subsec:discriminant}.

 \begin{theorem} Let $K$ be a field extension of $\kk$, let $(f: C\to \P^1_K, M)$ be a double covering pair of $\P^1_K$, and let $(V,L,p)$ be the corresponding linear binary quadratic form.
 Let $s,t$ be the variables of $\P^1_K$, and write $p\in K[s,t,x,y]$ as in Equation~\eqref{E:writep}.
 We have the following: \begin{enumerate} \item $C$ is reduced if and only if $\text{disc}_p$ is not uniformly $0$. \item $C$ is integral if and only if $\text{disc}_p$ is not a square, which is true if and only if $p$ is irreducible in $K(s,t)[x,y]$. \item $C$ is smooth if and only if $\text{disc}\left( \text{disc}_p\right)\ne 0$. \item $M$ is a line bundle if and only $p|_{q}\ne 0$ for all $q\in \P^1_K$. \end{enumerate} \end{theorem}